 Your Profile’s “About” Section

-Moving on, the second, “informal” place to share your email address is in the About section of your profile.
-If you’re concerned about missing outreach from recruiters or other people, share your email address there too.
+Moving on, the 2nd “informal” place to share your email address is in the About section of your profile.
+Use it.

-Many recruiters access LinkedIn public profiles via Google and don’t log in to the network.
-Thus, they can’t click on “Contact Info” to find your email address.
+Because many recruiters search LinkedIn profiles via Google.
+They have to log out to do that; thus, they can’t click on “Contact info” to find your email address.